Daomu Biji

+Aside from the main novels and sequels, Nan Pai San Shu written numerous extra contents, such as side-stories, spin-offs, and prequels focusing on not only Wu Xie and his friends, but also other important characters that makes up the universe.

 Along with Ghost Blows Out the Light, Daomu has contributed greatly to creating a craze and subsequent market in the Greater China area for novels focusing on grave-robbing that also deal with the supernatural.
+Due to its success, Daomu Biji has become a multimedia franchise, receiving numerous adaptions, including live-action television series, films, games, stage plays, and manhua.

 Plot

 Fifty years ago, a group of Changsha grave robbers dug out manuscripts of the location of treasures from Warring states, but an encounter with an undead rendered almost the whole group dead.
 In the present, the young grandchild of the sole survivor, Wu Xie, discovers a secret within his grandfather's notes.
 Together with his third uncle, Wu Sanxing, and a few other experienced tomb robbers, to search for the treasure.
 But what no one expected to find the intriguing mysteries that accompanied their tomb robbing adventure - just who was the owner of that tomb?
 Will they be able to find the real coffin?
 And just where will these puzzle lead the group?

-Embarking on eight-volume's worth of adventures, as Wu Xie slowly unravels millennium-old mysteries, he sees the deterioration of his naïve world as he discovers the people around him are not what they seem and that he could trust no one in this tomb robbing world of deceit and lies.
+Across eight volumes, Wu Xie solves millennium-old mysteries, sees the deterioration of his naïve worldview as he learns that people are not what they seem, and he cannot trust anyone in his entourage.